 What inspired you to write this novel?
 How did you decide upon its title?

 Ever since I was sixteen years old, I knew I had a novel to write.
-But I was too poor to afford clean white paper.
-Finally, I found my voice-and paper too.
+But I was too poor to afford clean white paper [okay, that's a joke; I had other priorities, and had yet to find a voice for what was, at that point, inchoate thoughts].
+Finally, I found my voice—and paper too.
 After toying with Pelvic Paradise Lost and Desire Under the Coconut Trees, I hit upon The Revised Kama Sutra.
 The Kama Sutra, you see, is one of numerous Western cliches about India: sacred cows, beggars, train accidents, riots, yoga, spirituality, a nation of bride burners and female-subjugators.
 The people who associate these images with India rarely know or consider that we are also a country of scientists, English-speakers, and powerful female prime ministers and politicians-take the septuagenarian men who fall flat on their faces in obeisance to Mrs. Sonia Gandhi.
 In juxtaposing the Kama Sutra with the word “Revised,” my intention was to present an outrageous rejoinder to all those clichés, to emphasize that there was a real, modern India that was significantly different from the media images or from the usual literary and “exotic” stereotypes.
 My India is an India with the veils uncovered, at least for a few moments–certainly the artificial veils added for Western consumption.
 As you will discover when you read the novel, it is a comic and ironic title that works on many levels.

 What would you say is the source of your individuality and quirky viewpoint?
 How would you describe your philosophy of life?